 Over the last two decades, evolving business strategies, organization structures, and technologies have made remote work easier and, sometimes, necessary.
 Moreover, in many sectors, remote work and flexible working programs have become an important factor in attracting and retaining employees.
 Many organizations are redesigning their office space to accommodate employees wants when it comes to where they want to work.
 If you want to retain your top talent, understanding your employees’ working preferences is imperative in this modern workday.

-It's time to put employees first.
-Up to 40% of the workforce is thinking about quitting their job.
+It’s time to put employees first.
+Up to 40% of the workforce is thinking about quitting their job in the short term.
 For organizations that are not putting their employees first, they better be ready: the big shift is coming.